ruggeri/tech-notes/ai/foundations-of-deep-learning.md

 level.
 It's basically a builder pattern.
 This is worth covering and exploring.

 They have an already setup GPU instance in AWS.
+(But I built my own anyway).

 ## Project Notes

 Setup of AWS was fairly hard when you don't know what you're doing.
+I wrote this up in `randos/aws-gpu-instance-setup.md`.

 I used two conv layers, both doing 2x2 filters with 2x2 max pooling and stride.
 I had 16 channels at each conv layer.
 I applied dropout,